louisameline/observe_evented/README.md

 delete basket.fruit;
 ```

-For clarity, we'll use the latter notation in the rest of examples.
+For clarity, we'll use the latter notation in the rest of the examples.

 Side note : if you know your jQuery, you know you can also write: